-- It is known that some parental control & website blocking softwares might be unintentionally mangling secure HTTPS connections.
-Please try removing all parental control & website blocking softwares and your PC and restart the Chrome browser.
+- It is known that some parental control & website blocking software might be unintentionally mangling secure HTTPS connections.
+Please try removing all parental control & website blocking software and your PC and restart the Chrome browser.

 - If nothing works, please collect Google Chrome console logs and email us at support@cloudHQ.net and we will help.